ialbert/genescape-central/README.md

 ### genescape build

-The software is currently packaged with a human and a mouse genome derived data index.
+The software is currently packaged indices for a number of organisms.

 To build an index for a different organism, download the GAF association file from the Gene Ontology website.